 It has been accepted as a national emblem but the most likely candidate for the true Scottish thistle is the native spear thistle Cirsium vulgare, also known as the bull thistle, bank thistle, or common thistle, which grows abundantly in Scotland and is very similar to the depictions on early Scottish coins.
 The name Cirsium is derived from the Greek word kirsos, meaning ‘swollen vein’, which refers to thistles being used as remedy against swollen veins.

 Traditionally, a mixture of the soaked leaves and roots of the Cirsium vulgare was used as a medicine to heal a stiff neck; the boiled leaves could act as an effective diuretic; the boiled mixture of the whole plant could be used to treat rheumatic joint pains and also to heal bleeding piles.
 The boiled roots mixture of the plant was used as a poultice to treat aching jaws.

 Thistles are a biennial plant which means they take two years to complete their lifecycle.
 During the first year, the plant grows leaves, flowers during the second year, and then dies.
 They flower between July and September, producing sweet smelling, purple flowers on top of the spiky stalk.

-The freely self seeding nature of the the thistle is what allows it to colonise disturbed ground, waste places and roadside verges easily.
-The this plant has a very stubborn and invasive taproot system and removing unwanted thistle plants is not an easy task.
+The freely self seeding nature of the thistle is what allows it to colonise disturbed ground, waste places, and roadside verges easily.
+The plant has a very stubborn and invasive taproot system and removing unwanted thistle plants is not an easy task.